Our International University of Japan, IUJ, is a very unique university. Our uniqueness is the university’s biggest asset.

 IUJ was the first graduate school university in Japan without undergraduate programs.
 Moreover, our language of instruction is English and our educational programs focus only on international relations and international management.
 No other university in Japan has this narrow focus, perhaps no other in the world.

-Within this narrow focus, however, we have a wide range of programs such as international relations, public management, economic development, international business management and e-business.
+Within this narrow focus, however, we have a wide range of programs such as international relations, public management, economic development and international business management.
 In these programs, multinational professors with rich international experience provide professional education that imparts highly specialized knowledge.

 Our three unique features, i.e. English as the language of instruction, professional graduate programs, and our focus in international relations /international management /economic development are based on the founding philosophy of our university.
 Our founder was Sohei Nakayama, a famous banker who wielded tremendous influence on Japan’s post-war economic development as the president of one our leading banks.
 He wanted to educate global leaders for the future global society and provide a venue where young people from all over the world could gather.